omguhh/movie-viewer-test/README.md

 - ~~Animations: active tab switching animation, cast list to cast details page loading animation~~
 - ~~For cast details page, you can display static information (doesn't have to load the data from the omdb api)~~

-Note: this isn't as perfect as I would've liked, the animations aren't exactly the smoothest things and there's some gotchas/bugs around, but theyre quite minor and have the overall functionality.
+Note: this isn't as beautiful as I would've liked, the animations aren't exactly the smoothest things and there's some gotchas/bugs around, but theyre quite minor and have the overall functionality.
 This web app has 2 views, desktop/mobile.
 The mobile version behaves a bit more like the google gif, the desktop version is my own layout and doesn't have the cast overview section..but has a cast popup for more details about them.
-Can view it here:
+Can view it here: http://yasminefadel.com/movie-viewer-test/